 Fairy lights aren't just for Christmas!

 So stop avoiding your garden, It won't get any better on it's own trust me!
 And let me know what hints and tips you have to help create a inviting yet low maintenance summer garden in the comments box below.
+If you need some more inspiration check out this ultimate guide to starting a garden

 This is a collaborative post